rayhog/aviator-jekyll-template/_documentation/overview.md

   Technopedia version 6.1 API enables cloud-based access to asset data in Technopedia, which provides you with a cloud-first and high-performance resource to manage your assets.<br>
   <br>
   In the Technopedia graph database, nodes represent entities such as software or hardware.
-  Nodes in Technopedia are somewhat equivalent to a category of records such as CPU or manufacturer.
+  Nodes in Technopedia are somewhat equivalent to a records classification such as CPU or manufacturer.
   In Technopedia graph database relationships directly store the connections between nodes, whereas, in relational databases related data is linked by using a record's unique key in another record's data. <br>